-The purpose of this Biomedical Waste Plan is to provide guidance and describe requirements for the proper management of biomedical waste generated by FIU sites.
-Guidelines for the management of biomedical waste are found in Chapter 64E-16, Florida Administrative Code (F.A.C.), and in section 381.0098, Florida Statutes.
+The purpose of this Biohazardous Waste Plan is to provide guidance and describe requirements for the proper management of biohazardous waste generated by FIU sites.
+Guidelines for the management of biohazardous waste are found in Chapter 64E-16, Florida Administrative Code (F.A.C.), and in section 381.0098, Florida Statutes.